When Tables Go Crazy: Evaluating Multimodal Models on French Financial Documents: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Models.} We evaluated six state-of-the-art vision-language models spanning different scales and architectures: Qwen/Qwen3-VL-8B-Instruct and Qwen/Qwen3-VL-32B-Instruct~\cite{qwen3technicalreport}, google/gemma-3-12b-it and google/gemma-3-27b-it~\cite{gemma_2025}, and mistralai/Pixtral-12B-2409 and mistralai/Pixtral-Large-Instruct-2411~\cite{agrawal2024pixtral12b}.
+\paragraph{Models} We evaluated six state-of-the-art Vision-Language Models spanning different scales and architectures: Qwen/Qwen3-VL-8B-Instruct and Qwen/Qwen3-VL-32B-Instruct~\cite{qwen3technicalreport}, google/gemma-3-12b-it and google/gemma-3-27b-it~\cite{gemma_2025}, and mistralai/Pixtral-12B-2409 and mistralai/Pixtral-Large-Instruct-2411~\cite{agrawal2024pixtral12b}.
 Model sizes range from 8B to 124B parameters, enabling analysis of scaling effects on financial document understanding.

-\paragraph{Answer Generation.} For each task, models received a prompt and were instructed to respond concisely without explanations.
+\paragraph{Answer Generation} For each task, models received a prompt and were instructed to respond concisely without explanations.
 Single turn image-based tasks (Table, Charts, Special Cases) included the image followed by the question.
 The Text Question task provided textual context instead of an image.
 Conversational tasks built a multi-turn dialogue incrementally, with the image provided only at the first turn and subsequent model responses appended to the history.
 In all cases, the assistant turn was prefilled with ``Answer:'' to constrain the response format.
 We used greedy decoding to ensure reproducibility.
 Complete prompt templates are provided in Appendix~\ref{app:prompt_template}.

-\paragraph{Evaluation Protocol.} Model responses were evaluated using an LLM-as-judge approach.
-Three judge models independently assessed each response: meta-llama/Llama-3.3-70B-Instruct ~\cite{grattafiori2024llama3herdmodels}, Qwen/Qwen3-32B~\cite{qwen3technicalreport}, and google/gemma-3-27b-it~\cite{gemma_2025}.
+\paragraph{Evaluation Protocol} Given that more than a half of the proposed dataset consists of open-ended questions (Table \ref{tab:distribution}), and to ensure a unified evaluation process across all tasks, we adopt an LLM-as-judge approach\footnote{We initially attempted to extract answers automatically using regular expressions for certain question types, however this approach proved error-prone, so we switched to the LLM-as-judge method.} to avoid the high cost of human validation \citep{Zheng2023llmasajudge}.
+We used three open-source judge models\footnote{Only open-source models were used, in compliance with the restrictions established by our institution.} independently to assess each response: meta-llama/Llama-3.3-70B-Instruct ~\cite{grattafiori2024llama3herdmodels}, Qwen/Qwen3-32B~\cite{qwen3technicalreport}, and google/gemma-3-27b-it~\cite{gemma_2025}\footnote{Although Qwen and Gemma family models are used both for answer generation and evaluation, which may raise concerns about self-preference bias, \citet{chen-etal-2025-beyond} show that models larger than 7B parameters exhibit limited self-bias and that the strongest self-preference effects are observed in the Llama family, which in our setup is used only for the evaluation.}.
 An answer was considered correct if a majority of judges determined it to be correct.
 Scores reported in Table~\ref{tab:agg_results} represent the percentage of questions answered correctly under this majority-vote criterion.